Abstract: Methods of physical education and development of children. Starting position

 Development of motor qualities

-Hand position and movement
+Hand position and movements

 Leg position and movement